 When a focus group company, like Drive Research, conducts this type of new product development research your team gains instant insight into your customers—their behaviors, attitudes, feelings, perceptions, and opinions—all at once.

-Drive Research is a new product research company that partners with organizations to deliver insights to guide new product development.
+Drive Research is a new product research company that partners with organizations to deliver qualitative and quantitative insights that inform decision-making.

 As the Director of Research of Drive Research, Chris has 10 years of experience in the market research field and has completed projects with organizations across the globe.
 He was also named a 2017 40 Under 40 Award winner.